-Prospective trainees can demonstrate:

-- a commitment and capability to pursue a career as a physician or paediatrician in Adolescent and Young Adult Medicine - the ability and willingness to achieve the common learning goals for Advanced Training: - team leadership - supervision and teaching - the professional behaviours, as outlined in the Competencies ntry criter

-Prospective trainees must have:

-- completed RACP Basic Training, including the Written and Clinical Examinations - general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa New Zealand. - have been appointed to an appropriate Advanced Training position
+S Prospective trainees can demonstrate: Entry attributes a commitment and capability to pursue a career as an endocrinologist the ability and willingness to achieve the common learning goals for Advanced Training: team leadership supervision and teaching the professional behaviours, as outlined in the Competencies Prospective trainees must: eria have completed RACP Basic Training, including the Written and Clinical Examinations.
+Entry criteria hold a General medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa. have been appointed to an appropriate Advanced Training position.